-Prerequisite: ENG 102 + (Co) UNS 102

-What kind of societies we want to help create for the future?
-It is only our values and positive practices which will lead us towards better societies.
-This course will enable us to understand the processes of society development and discuss the ways we can contribute towards it.
+Credit Hours: 3 Prerequisite: ENG 102 + (Co) UNS 102 This course will enable us to understand the processes of society development and discuss the ways we can contribute towards it.
 The course aims at developing better understanding of the UAE and GCC society and its social, economic and political development.
 Students will develop appreciation for the UAE and GCC society's leading role in the use of technology in sustainability, innovation and entrepreneurship.
-Using UAE vision, students will enhance their understanding of the key enablers of economic growth ensuring a balanced social, environmental and economic development that brings benefits to all.
+Using UAE vision, students will enhance their understanding of the key enablers of economic growth ensuring a balanced social, environmental and economic development that brings benefits to all